GeertjanWielenga/TypeScript/README.md

 # TypeScript

-## Specification for NetBeans support for TypeScript
+## Specification for NetBeans Support for TypeScript

 A basic outline of features that are needed in order in which they are needed.